QUOTES-Reaction to Myanmar's execution of four democracy activists | Law-Order

 Myanmar's military authorities have executed four democracy activists accused of helping carry out "terror acts", state media said on Monday, the Southeast Asian nation's first executions in decades.

-Reaction to reported the executions: MYANMAR SHADOW NATIONAL UNITY GOVERNMENT SPOKESMAN KYAW ZAW
+Reaction to report the executions: MYANMAR SHADOW NATIONAL UNITY GOVERNMENT SPOKESMAN KYAW ZAW

 "Extremely saddened...condemn the junta's cruelty with strongest terms if it's the case.
 "The global community must punish their cruelty."